jesseokeya/ottaHack/README.md

 # uOttaHack
-A waiting game that counts down to your doctors appointment
+A fashion app that curates an outfit for you depending on choice.